temporalio/temporal-learning/docs/tutorials/java/audiobook/index.md

   This is a Temporal Query method.
   Some conversion tasks take a while to complete.
   Queries can "peek" at running processes and fetch information about how that work is proceeding.
+  This method returns the status, stored in the `message` instance variable.
-  This method returns a shared `message`, which is updated at each stage of the conversion process.
+  This is updated at each stage of the conversion process.

 - **`startWorkflow`**:
-  Every Workflow has one entry point, which is marked by the `@WorkflowMethod` annotation in the Workflow interface.
+  Every Workflow has one entry point, which is annotated with `@WorkflowMethod` in the class interface.
   It defines a complete business logic flow, in this case transforming the text within a file pointed to by the `fileInputPath` parameter, into spoken audio.
   As you see, this code reads the source file, creates the temporary file, processes each chunk, and finally moves the output file into place.
-  The method returns another string, a file output path for the generated mp3 results.
+  The method returns another `String`, a file output path for the generated mp3 results.

 With your Workflows and Activities in place, you can now write a [Worker application](https://docs.temporal.io/workers#worker-program).
-A [Worker](https://docs.temporal.io/workers) hosts your Activities and Workflows and polls a Service-provided Task Queue to look for work to do.
+A [Worker](https://docs.temporal.io/workers) hosts your Activities and Workflows and polls a Temporal Service-provided Task Queue looking for work to do.

-## Build your Worker
+## Create your Worker

-Create `TTSWorkerApp.java` in 'src/main/java/ttsworker' and add the following file contents:
+Add `TTSWorkerApp.java` in `src/main/java/ttsworker` and add the following file contents:

 <!--SNIPSTART audiobook-project-java-Worker-app-->
 [src/main/java/ttsworker/TTSWorkerApp.java](https://github.com/temporalio/build-audiobook-java/blob/main/src/main/java/ttsworker/TTSWorkerApp.java)